 Students dreading the return to class after a long winter break should thank Mother Nature for a chance to sleep in for at least one more day.

-Fort Wayne Community Schools, as well as Northwest, Southwest and East Allen County schools, were also closed Monday to students and employees because of the inclement weather.
+Fort Wayne Community Schools, as well as Northwest, Southwest and East Allen County schools, were also closed Monday because of the weather.

-Krista Stockman, FWCS spokeswoman, said the decision to cancel for a second day was made after considering both the frigid temperatures and the district's ability to safely transport students to and from schools.
+Krista Stockman, FWCS spokeswoman, said the decision to cancel for a second day was made after considering both the frigid weather and the districts ability to safely transport students to and from schools.

-NACS Superintendent Chris Himsel said winds were making it difficult to clear parking lots and drives Monday and residents in the district's rural areas were experiencing significant drifting, making it unsafe to drive.
+NACS Superintendent Chris Himsel said wind made it difficult to clear parking lots and drives Monday and led to significant drifting in the districts rural areas, making it unsafe to drive.

 As far as the rest of the week, districts remain hopeful that students can return to class.

-To make up for missed time, all districts will be required to attend class on a scheduled snow make-up day, or may apply for a state waiver that would prevent them from having to make up the lost time as part of the 180 days of instruction.
+To make up for missed time, all districts will be required to hold class on a make-up day or apply for a state waiver that would prevent them from having to make up the lost time.

 The waiver applies to all public and non-public schools in Indiana that canceled Monday or Tuesday because of weather, according to Indiana Department of Education spokesman Daniel Altman.

-FWCS and NACS students were expected to return to class Monday – what would have been the first day back after winter break.
+FWCS and NACS students had been expected to return to class Monday after winter break.

-SACS and EACS students were not scheduled to return to classes until Tuesday, so Monday's weather will not affect the districts' calendar.
+SACS and EACS students were not scheduled to return from winter break until today, so Mondays weather will not affect the districts calendar.

-EACS officials plan to apply for a waiver from the state for Tuesday's missed day.
+EACS officials plan to apply for a waiver from the state for todays missed day.